rbauduin/mbdetect/README.md

 ## Installing and running the client

-The code depends on libconfig (http://www.hyperrealm.com/libconfig/), libsodium (http://doc.libsodium.org/), libuuid, c-ares.
+The code depends on libconfig (http://www.hyperrealm.com/libconfig/), libsodium (http://doc.libsodium.org/), libuuid, c-ares, curl.

-To install packages on Debian/Ubuntu: apt-get install libconfig-dev uuid-dev libc-ares-dev
+To install packages on Debian/Ubuntu: apt-get install libconfig-dev uuid-dev libc-ares-dev libcurl4-openssl-dev

 Install libsodium from source.
 We recommend you use GNU stow to manage locally installed libraries apt-get install stow